 THESES

 We constantly offer B.Sc and M.Sc. thesis projects in the areas of decentralized systems security, ML security, and platform security.
-If you are interested in doing your B.Sc./M.Sc. thesis in these areas, please contact us at inf-infsec+applications@rub.de and provide the following information:
+If you are interested in doing your B.Sc./M.Sc. thesis in these areas, please register to our Moodle course, where you will find all information on how to approach us and book a meeting to discuss your thesis.

 GENERAL THESES TOPICS FOR THE FOLLOWING RESEARCH AREAS: